 The questionnaires ask for information and backup documentation regarding receipts, expenses, operations, required closures, and liquidity, among others.
 In their current forms, the questionnaires state that they must be completed and returned to the PPP lender within ten business days of receipt by the borrower.
 The lender then has five business days to upload the form and documents to the SBA PPP Forgiveness Platform (forgiveness.sba.gov) and separately input the responses to each question into the web form available in the platform.

 Failure to complete the applicable form and provide the required supporting documents may result in SBA’s determination that a borrower was ineligible for either the PPP loan, the PPP loan amount, or any forgiveness amount claimed, and the SBA may seek repayment of the loan or pursue other available remedies.

 Given the short timeframe to complete the forms, it would be prudent for PPP borrowers to begin assembling answers and required backup documents to facilitate a timely response once the questionnaires are finalized and officially released.

 The SBA is seeking comments on the draft questionnaires from interested parties until November 25, 2020.

-The Employment Law Group and the Business Law Group at Partridge Snow & Hahn are ready to answer questions you may have about these proposed questionnaires and PPP loans.
+The Business Law Group at Partridge Snow & Hahn are ready to answer questions you may have about these proposed questionnaires and PPP loans.
 For additional information and resources visit the firm's COVID-19 Advisory Group page.